About this report

 - Epics can exist and be tied to a theme and PI.

 - Capabilities can exist and be tied to an epic and PI.

 - Features can exist and be tied to an epic or capability and PI.

-- Stories can exist and be tied to a feature and PI.
+- Stories can exist and be tied to a PI.

 How are report values calculated?

 No actual calculations/algorithms are used in the report.
 All status information is pulled from the corresponding work item page/panel.
 For example, epic statuses are pulled from the Epics page.

 The ideal dashboard has very little lag between story and feature percent in process.
 It is not unusual for epics to lag behind even further, because epics span PIs.
 Pay particular attention to features, to make sure they are not trailing the stories in process; when feature process is too far behind story process, it indicates a prioritization problem for your stories--most likely working on stories for too many features at once.
 Minimizing the feature work in process allows you to finish individual features before moving on to more stories.
 In Jira Align, in the Backlog module, you can the Rank Stories by Features option to get a baseline prioritization for stories.